TheArturthur/CoppermindScraper/Cosmere/Vivenna's Blade.md

 Like many Shardblades, Vivenna's Blade has the ability to cut easily through any non-living substance nearly effortlessly.
 Unlike Rosharan Shardblades, when Vivenna's Shardblade kills a human it does not cause their eyes to burn out, rather their entire body turns a strange ashen gray color.
 Her Blade is also not able to be summoned or dismissed at will.
 Upon someone drawing Vivenna's Blade for the first time, they will feel a tingling sensation as the Blade investigates them.
 As the weapon needs to be drawn before investigating someone, it is possible that her sheath, like Nightblood's, is made of aluminum.
 If the sheath is constructed of aluminum, it is likely that Vivenna's Blade is also blocked by aluminum.
-It is unknown if other parallels with Nightblood hold true, such as the type of Command Vivenna's Blade was given or if it requires a source of Investiture to be safely drawn.
+It is unknown if other parallels with Nightblood hold true, such as the type of Command Vivenna's Blade was given.
+However, it doesn't require a source of Investiture to be safely drawn.

 ## History
 ### Early History
 The origin of Vivenna's Blade is as of yet unknown, but some things may be inferred about it.
 Due to the fact that it leaves corpses drained of color and is known to share some similarities with Nightblood, it seems likely that this Blade is an Invested weapon crafted on Nalthis by [[Awakening\|Awakening]] the Blade to form a Type Four BioChromatic entity.
-It also seems likely that this Blade was Awakened via a different process or a different Command than Nightblood, due to the apparent dissimilarities between the two weapons.
+It was Awakened via a different process or a different Command than Nightblood.
 As only Yesteel and Vasher have knowledge of the process that creates Type 4 BioChromatic entities, it seems likely that one or both may have had a hand in the creation of Vivenna's Blade.
 Vivenna seems to associate her past failures and burdens she has let down with the Blade for reasons unknown, so it is possible it played a role in some event in Vivenna's past that she regrets.
 If the Blade was truly crafted by Awakening on Nalthis, it was likely brought through Shadesmar to Roshar by Vivenna some time in or around early 1173.

 ### Siege of Kholinar